worldbank/iQual/README.md

 ```

 #### Predict the labels for new data using `predict`.
 The `predict` method takes the following arguments:
-- `X_test`: The test data.
+- `X_test`: The test data. (pandas dataframe)

 ```python
 # Predict the labels for new data
 y_pred = iqual_model.predict(X_test)
 ```
-### For more details, including cross-validation fitting, model selection, and performance evaluation, refer to the [notebooks](notebooks) folder.
+### For more details, including cross-validation fitting, model selection, performance evaluation, bias, interpretability and measurement tests, refer to the [notebooks](notebooks) folder.

 ---